MonteZOOMa: The Forbidden Fortress: History

-Launch mechanism and safety features
+Ride experience, launch mechanism and safety features

 The ride uses a flywheel mechanism to accelerate the train to 55 mph in 4.5 seconds.
 The train goes through a vertical loop, then ascends a spike and reverses direction.
-It passes through the station in reverse and ascends another spike behind the station.
+It passes through the station in reverse and ascends another spike behind the station before returning back.
 The 7.6 t flywheel, located outside the station and adjacent to the loop, is attached to a clutch and cable system, which in turn connects to a small four-wheeled catch car known as a "bob".
 On the front of the bob is a launch pin that seats in a socket in the back of the train.
 Once the bob is seated, the operators receive the ready light.

 At launch, the clutch system engages the cable to the spinning flywheel, pulling the bob and train rapidly forwards.
 During the launch sequence, enough kinetic energy is removed from the flywheel to reduce its speed from approximately 1044 rpm to 872 rpm.
 The train negotiates a 76 ft diameter vertical loop before ascending the 148 ft front spike, then descends backwards, going through the loop a second time, running at full speed backwards through the station, and ascending the 112 ft rear spike.
 It is at this point where the best "airtime" on the ride is experienced.
 The train then returns to its starting position after being slowed by 66 sets of brakes, 33 in the station and 33 to the rear of the station.

+Unlike traditional looping coasters that use over-the-shoulder restraints, MonteZOOMa originally only relied on a conventional lap bar restraint to secure riders.
 Following Cedar Fair's 1997 acquisition of Knott's Berry Farm, fabric seat belts were added as a secondary restraint to complement the existing lap bar restraints.